Rail transport in Afghanistan: Afghanistan–Iran rail service

-On May 9, 2023, the first trial run of cargo from Iran to Afghanistan via the Khaf-Herat railway was completed.
-This shipment included 17 wagons that transferred 655 tons of railway equipment that will be used in the further construction of the rail line.
-The Khaf-Herat railway is 225 kilometers long, with 140 km of the track traversing Afghanistan and the remaining 85 km running through Iran.
+The Khaf-Herat railway is 225 km long, with 140 km of the track traversing Afghanistan and the remaining 85 km running through Iran.
 The construction of the Khaf-Herat rail line, which links Khaf in eastern Iran with Herat in western Afghanistan, began back in 2007.

 The Iranian railhead closest to the Afghan border is at Khaf near Mashhad, and this is a standard gauge freight line.
-Since 2002, Afghan and Iranian officials have been working to extend this line east to Herat in Afghanistan.
+Since 2002, Afghans and Iranians have been planning to extend this line east to Herat in Afghanistan.
 The line is currently operational to as far as Rozanak station in the Ghorian District of Herat Province.

 The Khaf-Herat rail route has four sections, two in Iran and two in Afghanistan.
 Within Iran, section 1, running from Khaf to Sangan (14 km), was completed in September 2016.
 Section 2, from Sangan to the Afghanistan–Iran border at Shamtiq (64 km), was completed in October 2017.
 Section 3, running within Afghanistan from the border at Shamtiq–Jono to Rozanak in Ghorian District (61.2 km) was completed in December 2020.

+On May 9, 2023, the first trial run of cargo from Iran to Afghanistan via the Khaf-Herat railway was completed.
+This shipment included 17 wagons that transferred 655 tons of railway equipment that will be used in the further construction of the rail line.

+On 10 November 2022 the Khash-Zahedan railway was officially inaugurated as part of the larger Chabahar-Zahedan railway, the Chabahar-Zahedan railway is a vital corridor to Afghanistan's potential alternative to Karachi and Gwadar, Chabahar Port.

 Section 4 is the line from Rozanak to Guzara District (86 km).
 Work is ongoing on this section, which ends at an industrial area next to Herat International Airport.
+In September 2024 work on Khaf-Herat railway had resumed simultaneously with the Torghundi-Herat railway from Turkmenistan.
+In April 2025 Iranian officials announced that the 225 km Khaf-herat railway would be completed by March 2026.

+On 22 October 2025 Afghan, Iranian and Turkish officials discussed the Herat - Mazar-i-Sharif railway as part of the FNRC at the UIC summit in Istanbul, a US$10 million feasibility study was agreed with completion scheduled in March 2026.

+On 25 October 2025, Iranian officials stated that the Chabahar-Zahedan railway was 84% complete and was expected to be fully constructed by Nowruz (20 March 2026).

+In the first weeks of November 2025, Afghanistan was said to have imported 5,000 tonnes of diesel by rail via the Khaf-Herat railway.